Top day rides of the South Island

 All of Aotearoa’s Great Rides can be sliced and diced into various day rides – return trips, loops using back roads and connecting trails, or one-way missions with the assistance of a shuttle.
 Local tour operators are standing by to support you with transport and riding advice, but also with hire bikes (including e-bikes) for those without their own wheels.

 Queen Charlotte Track

 Summer’s a lovely time to explore Queen Charlotte Sound.
 See it on the water and on two-wheels by catching a water taxi to Mistletoe Bay for the bike ride to Anakiwa.
 It’s a relatively easy 2–3 hours through beautiful beech forest with amazing water views and the chance to swim at Davies/Umungata Bay (2km from the end), or at Anakiwa where you can also treat yourself to an ice cream before catching the boat back to Picton.
-The track’s official partners can help with transport, tours and bike hire.
+The track’s official partners can help with transport, tours and bike hire, while our national partner, the Interislander, can get you safely and comfortably across the Cook Strait.
 12.5km, 2–3 hours, grade 3/intermediate

 Tasman's Great Taste Trail

 This 177km trail serves up a smorgasbord of delicious day rides.
 Nelson to Mapua is a classic, taking in Waimea Estuary and Rabbit Island scenery along the way.
 The Mapua ferry is a neat way to finish the trip, as is a meal, beer or a spot of shopping in the waterside village.
 35km, 2–3 hours, grade 2/easy